AmitLevinson/amitgrinson.com/content/blog/recursive-cte/index.markdown

 </div>

 Allright, we'll break this query up and understand how it works (adapted from [sqlservertutorial](https://www.sqlservertutorial.net/sql-server-basics/sql-server-recursive-cte/)).
-We first create a variable with the start date as it's easier than writing inline and requiring `CAST`ing it; probably relevant only for the example.
+We first create a variable with the start date as it's easier than writing inline and requiring to `CAST` it; probably relevant only for the example.

 As for the recursion: